HadiMorakabi/DNS_changer/README.md

 don't forget to run the .exe file with administrator permission.
 <br>enjoy!
 # Latest changes
-<br>added a new button to see the current dns ip address
+added a new button to see the current dns ip address